 Knowing What to HODL

-This may mean the investors need to add more money to their portfolio over time, or that they need to sell one cryptocurrency for another.
+This may mean the investors need to add more money to their portfolios over time, or that they need to sell one cryptocurrency for another.
 For example, in previous years the price of certain coins has increased significantly, while other coins haven’t grown as much.

 If you invest in a coin that dramatically increases in value, your portfolio could end up imbalanced with a large percentage of your holdings in that coin — which leaves you more vulnerable to losses if that coin fluctuates.
-In that scenario, you may want to rebalance your portfolio to maintain your original allocation and proper diversification.
+In that scenario, you may want to consider rebalancing your portfolio to maintain your original allocation and proper diversification.

-Alternatives to HODL
+Alternatives to HODLing

 Besides day trading and HODLing, others choose to SPEDN or BUIDL using their cryptocurrencies.
 These terms are twists on “spend” and “build,” inspired by the creative misspelling of HODL.
 But these are different from holding on for dear life, as they are strategies to help the industry grow, with the hope of making cryptocurrencies more valuable.

 The philosophy behind spending (SPEDN) is that by using cryptocurrencies to buy goods and services, it encourages the adoption of crypto use in the real world.
 These days, with a growing number of outlets accepting crypto as a form of payment — and now some governments recognizing crypto as legitimate forms of currency — the SPEDN strategy could become an effective way to put more crypto in circulation.